Current headlines

 Expanding or buffering

-The Forest Preserve's Board of Commissioners approved a $25 million bond issue in November 2019 that included $12 million for land acquisition and $13 for development of Forest Preserve properties.
+The Forest Preserve's Board of Commissioners approved a $25 million bond issue in November 2019 that included $12 million for land acquisition and $13 million for development of Forest Preserve properties.

 Various factors are used to rank parcels as the District seeks to acquire land, said Colleen Novander, the Forest Preserve District’s director of planning and land preservation.
 Land will be ranked higher if it expands or buffers a preserve or greenway, or was previously included in a Forest Preserve land evaluation program.